 But waiting until something is “broke” is like waiting until your house is on fire before buying a fire extinguisher.
 By the time a pet shows signs of illness, the disease may have progressed so far that it may be more difficult and more expensive to treat than if it had been caught earlier — not to mention the extra discomfort the pet may have experienced.

 More and more, veterinarians encourage owners to focus on preventive healthcare.
 These simple steps can help prevent dogs and cats from contracting many diseases in the first place and may help detect problems earlier, when they may be more amenable to treatment — and when treatment typically has a smaller price tag.

 The preventive care your pet requires will depend on the animal’s age, lifestyle, health status and risk factors for disease.
 Your veterinarian can tailor a preventive care plan for your pet’s precise needs, but it will most likely include some of the following:

 Your pet should be examined by a veterinarian at least once a year.
 If he or she is older or currently has a health condition, those visits should be even more often.
 The goal is to detect subtle signs of disease as early as possible, or to monitor disease progression to keep your pet healthy and comfortable for as long as possible.
 It’s also a good opportunity to discuss any concerns about your pet’s behavior and general well-being.

 - Spay and neuter

 Neutering a male pet early helps prevent testicular cancer and prostate disease.
 Likewise, spaying female cats and dogs when young can help reduce the risks of mammary cancer and pyometra, an infection of the uterus that often requires emergency surgery.
+Appropriate timing for this important surgery should be discussed with your veterinarian and may vary based on your pet’s breed and lifestyle.
 Sterilization can also help reduce behaviors such as roaming, urine marking and aggression.

 - Screening tests